Braciole (Italian Stuffed Beef Recipe)

 This Italian Braciole Recipe is a cozy and comforting meal made of thinly sliced steak stuffed with Italian herbs, two kinds of cheese, prosciutto, and breadcrumbs.
 The beef roll is slow-cooked in red wine and a rich tomato sauce.
 It’s a specialty of Southern Italy.
 This recipe for braciole will become an Italian favorite in your home!

-Make sure to make some crusty bread to soak up the incredible sauce.
+Make sure to make some ciabatta bread to soak up the incredible sauce.
 Serve with Red Skin Mashed Potatoes or Easy Creamy Polenta Recipe and Roasted Green Beans Recipe with Garlic and Lemon.

 Italian Braciole recipe in slices on a serving plate